Go to the Nature Institute’s home page

 Think for a moment about what we mean today by “explaining the world”.
 Such explanation requires two distinct awarenesses: that of something “out there” posing a puzzle for us, and an understanding “in here” that clarifies the puzzle.
 But our ancestors did not possess these separate awarenesses.
 Unlike us, they were not in a position to dualize the world into outer material fact and interior explanatory idea.
 They lacked the requisite psychological distance from the world, and therefore did not experience the otherness of “things” as we do.
 The mythically enchanted landscape was, for them, an unanalyzed interfusion of outer and inner, of sense perceptions and soul content.

-For example, the story of the Greek sun-god “Helios” could hardly have originated as an animistic effort to account for a material sun, given that neither the history of language nor what we can surmise of mythic consciousness affords any evidence that a purely material sun had yet been conceived.
+For example, the story of the Greek sun-god “Helios” could hardly have originated as an animistic effort to account for a material sun, given that neither the history of language nor what we can surmise of mythic consciousness affords any evidence that a purely material sun as a ball of gases had yet been conceived.
 The sun’s glory, its light and warmth, were directly and non-reflectively experienced as ensouled realities.

 We still find remnants of such indivisible meaning in later eras, as when we read in the New Testament,